ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i40.png "Add a column")

+Next, we'll configure the single column for the "new_artists" table with the instructions below:

 1. Type "artist" in the "Column name:" textbox.
 2. Type "STRING" in the "Data type:" checkbox.
 3. Click the "OK" button.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i41.png "Data Type")

-Our table is now ready to accept data.
+The "new_artists" table is now ready to accept data.

 Return to the "SQL Editor."
-We will tweak our code to swap a "UNION" parameters for an "EXCEPT" parameter to exclude the artists that exist in the "Eric's Record Collection" table.
-We'll repeat this process with each record collection table and insert the new results into our "new_artists" table.
+Tweak the code to include an "EXCEPT" parameter that evaluates when an artist name in the "Artist" column is found in the "eric_records" table and comparison table.
+This comparison and exclusion process repeats with each subsequent table.
+To make things a little more interesting, we will also add a "WHERE" parameter to each comparison to only consider vinyl records (and their associated artist) released after 2010.
+Finally, we'll insert all of the results into the "new_artists" table.

 Paste the code below into the "SQL Editor":